jax-ml/jax/docs/random-numbers.md

 **The rule of thumb is: never reuse keys (unless you want identical outputs).**

+JAX uses a modern [Threefry counter-based PRNG](https://github.com/jax-ml/jax/blob/main/docs/jep/263-prng.md) that's splittable.
+That is, its design allows us to fork the PRNG state into new PRNGs for use with parallel stochastic generation.
 In order to generate different and independent samples, you must {func}`~jax.random.split` the key explicitly before passing it to a random function:

 ```{code-cell}